Traveling to Cuba

 Visiting Cuba remains completely legal for US citizens

-under the 12 OFAC Travel Categories:
+12 OFAC Travel Categories:

 1. Family Visits